hurenkam/ezkvm/README.md

   root priviledges (e.g. pci passthrough), some other use cases refuse to run with root priviledges (Gtk ui).
 Also swtpm & lg client don't need to run with root priviledges.~~
 - ~~Add unit tests~~
-- Refactor config files and move them into config directory as done in poc branch
+- ~~Refactor config files and move them into config directory as done in poc branch~~

-  Todo:
-    - network
-    - storage
 - Merge other improvements from the poc branch into the stable branch
 - Run macos using ezkvm (and create an example config file for it)
 - Check out proxmox OVMF patches so that a compatible OVMF can be provided through ezkvm